Aizar-yzd/Deep-Learning/UTS/README.md

-The folder content only have two files in total.
+The folder content only have four files in total.
 - 'MLP_UTSTelkom.ipynb' contain python notebook of MLP (Multilayer Perceptron) Model using RegresiUTSTelkom dataset, it also contain a simple analysis.
 - 'ANALISA_MLP' contain a full complete analysis based on the question provided in the spreadsheet
 - 'CNN_KlasifikasiIkan' contain python notebook of CNN (Convolutional Neural Network) model using FishImgDataset, it also contain a simple analysis.